How To Deal With Controlling Men

 However, if you've ever had to deal with someone else trying to control you, you've been faced with a loss of control within yourself as you gave in to what someone else wanted.
 You do have options, though.
 If a man is controlling your life, you don't have to sit back and let it happen.
 You can take charge of your thoughts, your emotions, and your behaviors.
 It all starts with gaining a fresh perspective.

-1. Understand Controlling Personality Disorder
+1. Understand Controlling Personality Types

 Why Do Men Try to Control You?